drakkan/sftpgo/docs/post-connect-hook.md

 This hook is executed as soon as a new connection is established.
 It notifies the connection's IP address and protocol.
 Based on the received response, the connection is accepted or rejected.
 Combining this hook with the [Post-login hook](./post-login-hook.md) you can implement your own (even for Protocol) blacklist/whitelist of IP addresses.

-Please keep in mind that you can easily configure specialized program such as [Fail2ban](http://www.fail2ban.org/) for brute force protection.
-Executing a hook for each connection can be heavy.

 The `post_connect_hook` can be defined as the absolute path of your program or an HTTP URL.

 If the hook defines an external program it can read the following environment variables: